Are you up to date with OSHA?

 Earlier this year OSHA published its final rule on electronic recordkeeping for injury and illness.
 In response to privacy concerns, OSHA amended its regulation that required employers to electronically submit OSHA Form 301: Log of Work-Related Injuries and Illnesses and OSHA Form 301: Injury and Illness Incident Report.
 However, not everyone is happy with this new rule.
-Some argue that by not collecting this kind of data, it makes it harder to identify and address safety issues that harm workers.
+Some argue that not collecting this kind of data, makes it harder to identify and address safety issues that harm workers.

 It is important to note that information from OSHA Form 300A: Summary of Work-Related Injuries and Illnesses is still required.

 OSHA provides several resources to help employers stay compliant with standards and regulations.
 New resources available include:

 - Enforcement guidance for evaluating crane operators (issued February 7)

 - Answers to frequently asked questions on the standard for controlling crystalline silica (Published January 23)

 - An updated collection of compliance resources to promote awareness about fall hazards in the workplace (Developed January 11)